moarsel/personal-site/src/content/blog/Swartz-Cambridge-Analytica.md

 _So are we doomed to fight an arms race in manipulative persuasion for our future elections?_

 Maybe.
 I'd love to write anothe article about **Max Weber**, who predicted that wealthy capitalists would naturally take over political parties and use science to more efficiently garner votes for their private interests.
-We should think about what would need to change to create election infrastructure that enhances public interests.
+We should think about how to avoid this inevitability and what public interest election infrastructure would look like.

 _Thanks for reading!_